IsoFast™ Hot Start Bst Colour Mix – Witec AG

 Hot start is important in isothermal amplification techniques because it helps to prevent non-specific amplification and false-positive results.
 Isothermal amplification methods, such as loop-mediated isothermal amplification (LAMP), rely on specific primers and enzymes to amplify a target sequence at a constant temperature, typically between 60°C and 65°C. These techniques are widely used in various applications, including molecular diagnostics and pathogen detection.

-Why hot start is critical in colourimetric isothermal amplification?
+Why is hot start crucial in isothermal amplification?

-Hot start techniques can also improve the sensitivity of isothermal amplification assays.
-By minimizing non-specific amplification, more of the available reagents are reserved for amplifying the target sequence, increasing the efficiency of the reaction and the detection limit.
+• Improving isothermal amplification sensitivity with Bst polymerase: Hot start techniques can also improve the sensitivity of isothermal amplification assays.
+By minimising non-specific amplification, more of the available reagents are reserved for amplifying the target sequence, increasing the efficiency of the reaction and the detection limit.

 Supplier